Thalassa CMS logo

 Styling comment sections

 There are different ways for visualizing a set of comments.
-They can be displayed as a flat sequence, one by one, with replies having some kind of reference to their parent comments; they can also be displayed as a tree, with replies right under their parents, indented to show the parent-child relationship.
-All comments may be placed on a single physical page, or on a sequence of pages, each holding a number of comments up to a certain maximum value.
+They can be displayed as a flat sequence, one by one, with replies having some kind of reference to their parent comments; they can also be displayed as a tree, with replies right under their parents, indented to show the parent-child relationship; besides that, it is possible to display top-level comments on one page, generating a separate page for each top-level comment's replies.
+For a flat sequence, all comments may be placed on a single physical page, or on a sequence of pages, each holding a number of comments up to a certain maximum value.
 The comments may be displayed in the native order as well as in the reverse order.
 The last but not least, whatever approach you choose, it still needs to be implemented as HTML code, and there are a lot of choices on this step, too.

 In Thalassa, a particular way of comment section generation is configured with an ini section [commentstyle ID].
 Within ini sections of this group, the following parameters are recognized: